Alaska LNG is a Corrupt, Costly, Catastrophic Carbon-Bomb

 Summary of “Donald’s Trump Pipeline to Nowhere”:

-• Alaska LNG is one of the country’s most expensive proposed fossil fuel projects at an astounding $43.8 billion.
-Due to construction concerns in the Arctic and the rising cost of aluminum and steel, the price tag will likely rise.
+At a whopping $60 billion, Alaska LNG is one of the most expensive proposed fossil fuel projects in the country.
+The price tag is likely to rise given construction challenges in the Arctic and the rising cost of steel and aluminium due to Trump’s Trade War.

 “The data speaks for itself: there’s no case for Alaska LNG that would benefit investors, consumers or the climate,” said Raena Garcia, Senior Energy Campaigner at Friends of the Earth, “It’s an extremely expensive project that will lock in decades of emissions, while the Trump administration’s buddies in Big Oil line their pockets with American taxpayer dollars.
 Alaska LNG is far from ‘America First’.”